Donations Sent To Puerto Rican Residents Left To Rot In Parking Lot

 “I agree, it should have been handed out as soon as possible… The containers have been there for a long time, but they weren’t necessarily filled at all times… The good thing is now that thanks to investigative journalism, it will help move along the process and get it where it needs to go in the coming days.”

-The head of the elections committee contrasts this narrative with one of his own, claiming that he has been calling the Governor’s office as well as the National Guard in a push to get those supplies delivered, encountering little success in the process.
+The head of the elections committee contrasts this narrative with one of his own, claiming that he has been calling the governor’s office as well as the National Guard in a push to get those supplies delivered, encountering little success in the process.

 “Whatever was left after the National Guard left was put in those containers,” Nicolas Gautier said to interviewers with CBS News.
 “In one of these containers was food for dogs and apparently several of the boxes were broken.
 After the placement in the van, that brings a lot of rats and it infected everything.”

-The first lady of Puerto Rico — Beatriz Rosello — had formed an umbrella group responsible for acting as a distribution agency for donations entitled United for Puerto Rico, a group which the election commission says is at least partially responsible for the wastage, though the National Guard was responsible for the physical delivery and distribution of donated goods beneath that umbrella.
+The first lady of Puerto Rico — Beatriz Rosello — had formed an umbrella group responsible for acting as a distribution agency for donations titled United for Puerto Rico, a group which the election commission says is at least partially responsible for the wastage, though the National Guard was responsible for the physical delivery and distribution of donated goods beneath that umbrella.
 The National Guard, for their part, claim that a great deal of the perishable food had spoiled or was otherwise contaminated, rendering it unfit for human consumption.

-Both the National Guard and United for Puerto Rico seem to be deflecting the embarrassing news and the culpability attached to these revelations back and forth between one another according to The New York Times.
-The National Guard did offer a statement to the effect that all non perishable commodities that remained — including batteries, food, and electric fans — would now be handed out properly and in an expedited manner.
+Both the National Guard and United for Puerto Rico seem to be deflecting the embarrassing news and the culpability attached to these revelations back and forth between one another, according to The New York Times.
+The National Guard did offer a statement to the effect that all nonperishable commodities that remained — including batteries, food, and electric fans — would now be handed out properly and in an expedited manner.